Effects of inertia on conformation and dynamics of tangentially-driven active filaments: Introduction

-Our simulations reveal marked changes in conformation and dynamics of inertial active chains at activities where the timescale of advection by active force per bead becomes smaller than inertial timescale.
-At large activities, inertial collisions of active monomers with relative high velocities result in extended chain conformations, inducing an activity-dependent persistence length.
+Comparing the conformation and dynamics of active polymers in the overdamped and underdamped limits, we find remarkable inertial effects at sufficiently large activities.
+Inertial effects become non-negligible when the timescale of advection by active force per unit of length becomes smaller than inertial timescale.
+At large activities, inertial collisions of active monomers with relative high velocities result in extended chain conformations, see Fig.~\ref{fig:conformation} (a), inducing an activity-dependent persistence length.
 We find that inertia enhances diffusive dynamics of the center of mass of inertial active polymers remarkably, in contrast to passive polymers for which inertial effects vanish at long timescales ~\cite{inertia_Rouse,Deutsch-review,Deutsch}.
-To understand the origin of enhanced dynamics, we put forward analytical calculations which derive the center of mass velocity time autocorrelation function in the steady-state limit for an arbitrary active force distribution along a polymer backbone.
-These calculations elucidate that the enhanced long-time diffusion stems from fluctuations of total active force on a filament convoluted by an exponential relaxation with inertial timescale.
-For tangentially-driven polymers where the active force is coupled to the polymer conformation, we show that the long-time diffusion coefficient is proportional to the mean-squared end-to-end distance, illuminating the link between enhanced dynamics and extended polymer conformations.
+To elucidate the origin of enhanced dynamics, we put forward analytical calculations which derive the center of mass velocity time autocorrelation function in the steady-state limit for an arbitrary active force distribution along a polymer backbone.
+Our calculations reveal that the enhanced long-time diffusion in any active polymer model stems from fluctuations of total active force on a filament convoluted by an exponential relaxation with inertial timescale.
+For tangentially-driven polymers which the active force is coupled to the polymer conformation, we show that the long-time diffusion coefficient is proportional to the mean-squared end-to-end distance.
+Hence, our theory illuminates the link between enhanced dynamics and extended polymer conformations.